RubenSab/Z16-ISA-emulator/README.md

 2. use Console device to print the register content in base 2.
 10. use Console device to print the register content in base 10.
 16. use Console device to print the register content in base 16.
+20. use Console device to print the register content in base 2, with ' ' as zeroes and '█' (U+2588) as ones.
+Useful to "draw" with numbers.

 #### Inputs (add minus before code)
 1. use Console device to input an ascii character to the register.